OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

         Session identifiers should only be located in the HTTP cookie header.
 For example, do not pass session identifiers as GET parameters
-    * Session ID: Supplement standard session management for sensitive server-side operations, like account management, by utilising per-session strong random tokens or parameters.
+    * Session ID: Supplement standard session management for sensitive server-side operations, like account management, by utilizing per-session strong random tokens or parameters.
         This method can be used to prevent Cross Site Request Forgery attacks
   * JWT
     * Reject tokens set with ‘none’ algorithm when a private key was used to issue them (`alg: ""none""`).